imagekit-developer/imagekit-java/README.md

 https://ik.imagekit.io/your_imagekit_id/default-image.jpg?tr=h-300&w-400:rt-90
 ```

-**2. Sharpening and contrast transforms and a progressive JPG image**
+**2. Sharpening and contrast transform and a progressive JPG image**

 There are some transforms like [Sharpening](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation)
 that can be added to the URL with or without any other value.
 To use such transforms without specifying a value, specify